-In cases where the effects of bullying are so severe that the child cannot successfully reintegrate back into the school, the headteacher and DSL will look to transfer the child to another mainstream school with the consent and involvement of the child's parents.
+In cases where the effects of bullying are so severe that the child cannot successfully reintegrate back into the school, the Head of School and DSL will look to transfer the child to another mainstream school with the consent and involvement of the child's parents.

-Where a child who has been the victim of bullying has developed such complex needs that alternative provision is required, the child, their parents, the headteacher and DSL will meet to discuss the use of alternative provision.
+Where a child who has been the victim of bullying has developed such complex needs that alternative provision is required, the child, their parents, the Head of School and DSL will meet to discuss the use of alternative provision.